dariansal/graphs-deep-learning-explainability/README.md

   - Fine-tuned GIN Test Accuracy: 100.00%

 - **PGExplainer:**
-  - Overall accuracy cannot be currently evaluated due to lack of ground truth labels for motif edges (In Progress)
+  - Overall accuracy has not yet been evaluated

 ## Future Plans
-- [In Progress] Investigate why PGExplainer made decision to identify important edges as the least important before temporary fix (detailed in `BA2-PGExplainer-methodology-report.md`)
-- [In Progress] Evaluate PGExplainer for the entire dataset
+- Evaluate PGExplainer train and test accuracy for the entire custom BA2MOTIF dataset
-- Implement PGExplainer from scratch
-- Research different explainability models to address out-of-distribution (OOD) problems for training explainers (i.e., explainable subgraph is OOD when fed back into graph classification model)
+- Research different explainability models to address out-of-distribution (OOD) problems (i.e., explainable subgraph is OOD when fed back into GNN) for explainer training
-- Implement discrete denoise diffusion modeling for graph generation
+- Implement discrete denoise diffusion modeling for in-distribution graph generation of BA2MOTIF dataset

 ## Citations
-This project uses modified code of PGExplainer.
-The code was modified to be compatible with the custom BA2MOTIF dataset.
+This project significantly modified the code of PGExplainer for better readability and functionality.
+Additionally, the code was made compatible with the custom BA2MOTIF dataset.

 **Bibtex citation**
 ```